-117. Between May and June 1999, detainees at Kukës, Kukës District, Albania were held in rooms that were hot and stifling, and had dirty, concrete floors.
+116. Between May and June 1999, detainees at Kukës, Kukës District, Albania were held in rooms that were hot and stifling, and had dirty, concrete floors.
 They were provided inadequate food, water, medical care, sanitation and hygiene facilities, and/or bedding.
 Multiple KLA members, including Sabit GECI, routinely subjected detainees to severe beatings and psychological abuse.
-Detainees were hit all over their bodies with batons, metal bars, guns, and a baseball bat, cut with knives, punched, kicked, burned, , shot with guns, subjected to acts of simulated drowning, and/or otherwise threatened with bodily injury and death.
-Certain KLA members forced two detainees to and shot at them with automatic weapons, wounding them.
+Detainees were hit all over their bodies with batons, metal bars, guns, and a baseball bat, cut with knives, punched, kicked, burned, [REDACTED], shot with guns, subjected to acts of simulated drowning, and/or otherwise threatened with bodily injury and death.
+Certain KLA members forced two detainees to [REDACTED] and shot at them with automatic weapons, wounding them.
 One detainee was informed that he had been sentenced to prison and execution, even though no trial had taken place.
 Detainees could hear and see the severe abuse of other detainees, including family members, and were ordered to beat one another.
 Certain KLA members forced detainees to perform manual labour.

-118. Detainees were interrogated about and accused of associating with Serbs or police, and being traitors, spies, and collaborators with the Serbian authorities.
+117. Detainees were interrogated about and accused of associating with Serbs or police, and being traitors, spies, and collaborators with the Serbian authorities.
+[REDACTED].
+[REDACTED].

-about 1999, 119.
-Between detainees at Malishevë/Mališevo and were held in overcrowded, makeshift cells, and provided inadequate food, water, medical care, and/or sanitation and hygiene facilities.
+118. Between about [REDACTED] 1999, detainees [REDACTED] at Malishevë/Mališevo and [REDACTED] were held in overcrowded, makeshift cells, [REDACTED], and provided inadequate food, water, medical care, and/or sanitation and hygiene facilities.
 Multiple KLA members routinely subjected detainees to severe beatings and psychological abuse.
 Detainees were hit with iron bars and sticks, punched, kicked, and/or threatened with death.
 They could hear and see the severe abuse of other detainees and were forced to perform manual labour.
-At least two detainees were convicted and sentenced following summary trials that failed to respect basic fair trial rights.
+At least two detainees [REDACTED].
 Detainees were interrogated about and accused of being LDK members and supporters, spies, and collaborators with the Serbian authorities, and not supporting the KLA.

-120. Between about 1999, multiple KLA members routinely subjected at Drenas (Gllogoc)/Glogovac to severe beatings and psychological abuse. hit with rifle butts, staffs, kicked, and threatened with death. insulted, questioned about weapons and Serbian military commanders and police, and interrogated about and accused of committ ting crimes against Kosovo Albanians.
+119. Between about [REDACTED] 1999, multiple KLA members routinely subjected [REDACTED] at [REDACTED], Drenas (Gllogoc)/Glogovac to severe beatings and psychological abuse.
+[REDACTED] hit with rifle butts, staffs, kicked, and threatened with death.
+[REDACTED] insulted, questioned about weapons and Serbian military commanders and police, and interrogated about and accused of committing crimes against Kosovo Albanians.

-121. Between about 1999, detainees at locations near Prishtinë/Priština were held in makeshift cells, and provided inadequate water, food, sanitation and hygiene facilities, and/or bedding.
+120. Between about [REDACTED] 1999, detainees at locations near [REDACTED], Prishtinë/Priština were held in makeshift cells, [REDACTED], and provided inadequate water, food, sanitation and hygiene facilities, and/or bedding.
 Multiple KLA members routinely subjected the detainees to severe beatings and psychological abuse.
 Detainees were hit with a shovel, rifles, hoses, and pipes, punched, kicked, and/or threatened with death.
-They could hear and see the severe abuse of other detainees .
-The detainees, were insulted and interrogated about and accused of associating with Serbian authorities, police, and collaborators.
+They could hear and see the severe abuse of other detainees, [REDACTED].
+The detainees, [REDACTED], were insulted and interrogated about and accused of associating with Serbian authorities, police, and collaborators.

-122. Between about 1999, detainees at Viti/Vitina were provided inadequate food, water, medical care, and/or sanitation and hygiene facilities.
+121. Between about [REDACTED] 1999, detainees at [REDACTED], Viti/Vitina were provided inadequate food, water, medical care, and/or sanitation and hygiene facilities.
 Multiple KLA members routinely subjected detainees to severe beatings and psychological abuse.
 Detainees were hit all over their bodies with chains, sticks, rifle butts, and boards, kicked, subjected to simulated executions, and/or otherwise threatened with violence and death.

-Detainees could hear the severe abuse of other detainees, Detainees, Severe abuse of other detainees, were insulted and interrogated about and accused of committing crimes against Kosovo Albanians and associating and collaborating with Serbian authorities.
+[REDACTED].
+Detainees could hear the severe abuse of other detainees, [REDACTED].
+Detainees, [REDACTED], were insulted and interrogated about and accused of committing crimes against Kosovo Albanians and associating and collaborating with Serbian authorities.